Summary:

 How much does the Ejari registration cost?

-The registration fee for Ejari is AED 206, plus VAT.
+The registration fee for Ejari is between AED 206 and AED 220 (incl.
+VAT).
 If you are renewing Ejari, you will also need a recent DEWA “green bill.”

 When do I need to renew my Ejari?